 - However there just because borrowers meet minimum credit score requirements does not guarantee automatic credit approval

-- There is difference between good credit scores and good credit payment history
+There is a difference between good credit scores and good credit payment history.

 - But will scan and analyze the overall borrower’s credit report

 - Late payments in the past 12 months can potentially be disqualification of mortgage pre-approval

 - One or two late payments is not a deal killer but multiple late payments can get an AUS denial

 - Every consumer should be knowledgeable about credit, credit repair, and rebuilding and re-establishing credit

 - Contact us at Gustan Cho Associates for free credit information on credit, re-establishing credit, and how to improve credit to qualify for home loans

 Home Buyers who need to qualify for a government and/or conventional loan after bankruptcy and/or foreclosure with a direct lender with no lender overlays, please contact us at 262-716-8151 or text us for faster response.
 Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.